FrancesCoronel/personal-website-v3/site/content/adventures/2016-01-31-life-at-home.md

 ## Project

 For Hoya Hacks 2016, I was unable to physically travel to the hackathon location at Georgetown University.
 My team was okay with me working remote though, so I just collaborated with them (mostly just Jamison though) virtually through the hackathon's Slack channel.

-In the end, my team had a very hard time implementing our "Life at Home" idea due to the slow Internet and the high learning curve that comes with building an Android app.
+My team had a very hard time implementing our "Life at Home" idea due to the slow Internet and the high learning curve that comes with building an Android app.
 Regardless, I just wanted to share the interface I built out for the proposed idea that didn't really come into fruition

 > In the end, this mobile UI was made for personal practice/fun, and not for the Hoya Hacks 2016 hackathon since my team sort of disintegrated.